 According to the U.S. Bureau of Labor Statistics, the employment of paralegals is projected to grow 8% from 2014 to 2024.
 The primary concern of a paralegal education program is to develop professional competence, which requires both general education and legal specialty course work.
-The Paralegal Studies Certificate (PSC) program will be taught in-person at Catholic University’s Metropolitan School of Professional Studies (MSPS).
+The Paralegal Studies Certificate (PSC) program is taught in-person at Catholic University’s Metropolitan School of Professional Studies (MSPS).
 The curriculum consists of a specialized Law curriculum of 13 classes (39 credit hours).
 Students will focus their legal specialty course work in one of two tracks: General Practice or Litigation Practice.
-All students will be required to participate in a legal internship during their last year in the program.
+All students participate in a legal internship during their last year in the program.

-MSPS seeks to prepare individuals to function as informed, practical, knowledgeable, and morally alert members of society.
-To support this mission, the Certificate in Paralegal Studies program will place the pursuit of professional excellence within the context of human, social, and religious values in the law.
+Our program seeks to prepare individuals to function as informed, practical, knowledgeable, and morally alert members of society.
+To support this mission, the Certificate in Paralegal Studies program places the pursuit of professional excellence within the context of human, social, ethical and moral values in the law.

 The Paralegal Studies Certificate program is the ideal option for working adults wanting to gain professional knowledge and an academic credential in a short time frame (3-6 semesters) from an accredited institution and now wish to pursue an exciting professional career as a skilled paralegal equipped with the knowledge to perform substantive legal work under the supervision of an attorney.

 The role of paralegals is vital in the legal industry.
 The utilization of paralegals improves the efficiency, economy, and availability of legal services.
 As a result, increased emphasis is being placed on hiring paralegals in a variety of law-related settings.
 Although private law firms continue to be the single largest employer of paralegals; outstanding job opportunities also exist in private and public sector markets.
 In 2015, the median annual salary for a paralegal in the Washington, D.C. area was $77, 230.